Western Kentucky University

-Western Kentucky University (WKU) is a public university in Bowling Green, Kentucky, United States.
+Western Kentucky University (WKU) known as The Hill, is a public university in Bowling Green, Kentucky, United States.
 It was founded by the Commonwealth of Kentucky in 1906, though its roots reach back a few decades earlier.
 It operates regional campuses in Glasgow, Elizabethtown-Fort Knox, and Owensboro.
 The main campus sits atop a hill overlooking the Barren River valley.